MosheOfer1/OOP_Assignment2/README.md

 The table above shows the run times of our local experiment for counting the number of lines in a specific set of text files.
 The run times may vary depending on the resources available on the machine running the code,the input data, and other factors.

+# OOP_Assignment2 Part 2 - ThreadPool
+In order to create an option to control the priority of tasks in a threadPool in java, we created
+* The Task class that represent a Callable task that return a value and may throw an Exception, wite a priority enum.
+* the CustomExecutor that control as Threadpool Executor with the option to control the priority of all tasks.
+## Task
+This is a generic Task class that represents a task with a type that returns a result and may throw an exception.
+Each task has a priority used for scheduling, based on the TaskType enum.
+Has the option to be compared with the public int compareTo(@NotNull T o) method
+## CustomExecutor
+This is a custom thread pool class that defines methods for submitting tasks to a priority queue.
+The queue is a PriorityBlockingQueue object that stores the tasks in the priority queue.
+The queue is sorted according to the not natural ordering of the tasks or by the TaskType comparator.